Wind-WindKids/winding/samples/sophieandwind/illuminated_shorts.md

 Wind: “I can move a cloud or two.”

-Dragon: “Clouds don’t move with the wind, remember?
+Dragon: “Clouds move with the fronts, some are bound to terrain, remember?”
-They move with the fronts.
-They are bound to terrain.”

 Wind: “Touché.
 But I love clouds.
 They’re fluffy.”

-Dragon: “Along a cold front, fluffy clouds make freezing rain.
+Dragon: “Along a front, gray clouds over icy air can make freezing rain.
 Deadly.”

 Wind: “I’m not afraid.
 I can write with clouds in the sky!”

 Dragon: “Brave.
 But unsafe.
-At least get equipped for flight into icing conditions.”
+At least get equipped.”

 Wind: “With what?
 Combat pillows?
 Iron safety boots?”

-Dragon: “No. Boundaries.
-Procedures.
-The things you follow even when you’d rather not.”
+Dragon: “With knowledge.
+Keep watching for every sign of frosting or ice.
+The instant you suspect it — start working to get out.”

 Wind: “Yeah… not my style.”